hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/acl_language.md

 ### Granting network access control

 Network access is granted using the system namespace.
-The system namespace is always `org.hyperledger.composer.system`.
+The system namespace is always `org.hyperledger.composer.system.Network`.
+The following access control rules gives the **networkControl** participant the authority to use all operations with network commands.

+rule networkControlPermission {
+  description:  "networkControl can access network commands"
+  participant: "org.acme.vehicle.auction.networkControl"
+  operation: ALL
+  resource: "org.hyperledger.composer.system.Network"
+  action: ALLOW
+}

 The following access control rule will give all participants access to all operations and commands in the business network, including network access and business access.